 WHO, OEL, AgBB, MAK, AGS, ACGIH, NIOSH, PEL, TWAEV, AFSSET, ANSES, OQAI, etc.

 “Air Label Score” is the most advanced international label in terms of the number of standards incorporated.

 Free-access scenarios based on ISO standards

 Analyses based on recognised standards, with free access to the methodology.

 In addition to the ISO standards, the “Air Label Score” label experts, in conjunction with the staff of the laboratories, create analysis scenarios based on the type of exposure and the use of the product.

 Consistent, clear, uncompromising ratings

-When assigning the label to a product, each volatile substance, VOCs and aldehydes, is analysed and quantified separately.
+When assigning the label to a product, each volatile substance is analysed and quantified separately.
 Each of these substances is given a rating from A+ to C taking into account all international recommendations, regulations and standards.

 A product’s final rating is that of the component substance with the worst rating.
-It is also influenced by the total substances detected: a product for which each substance has been given a good rating may nevertheless be assigned a lower score if the total amount of substances represent high emissions.
+It is also influenced by other factors such as the total substances detected: a product for which each substance has been given a good rating may nevertheless be assigned a lower score if the total amount of substances represent high emissions.